drewpendergrass/CHEEREIO/docs/Running-the-ensemble.rst

 	    parallel -j {MaxPar} "bash par_assim.sh ${TESTING} ${x} {1}" ::: {1..{NumCores}}
 	  fi

+The GNU parallel line works as follows.
+Up to ``MaxPar`` jobs in a single ensemble member will run the command ``bash par_assim.sh ${TESTING} ${x} {1}`` simultaneously.
+The ``par_assim.sh`` takes three command line inputs: a boolean signal for whether or not we are in testing mode; and ensemble ID number; and a core ID number.
+The first two inputs are supplied by global settings, while the third is supplied by a special GNU Parallel substitution line.
+Each core will then compute the LETKF data assimilation for each of its assigned columns and save them in ``.npy`` format to the scratch directory.

 While loop part 3: Clean-up and ensemble completion
 ~~~~~~~~~~~~~

+Once this parallelized assimilation is complete, a fair amount of clean up must be done before the entire while loop can repeat.
+Before CHEEREIO can update the NetCDFs containing restarts and scaling factors in each ensemble member run directory, we have to wait for all columns to be saved to the Scratch directory.
+The loop thus hangs until a file labeled ``ASSIMILATION_COMPLETE`` appears in the Scratch directory.
+While we hang, the script ``check_and_complete_assimilation.sh`` is run every second by ensemble member 1.
+If the number of ``*.npy`` files in scratch matches the expected number of columns, then ensemble member 1 will load all the columns in and update the relevant NetCDFs (and create the ``ASSIMILATION_COMPLETE`` file).

 .. code-block:: bash